IanVS/eslint-nibble/README.md

 # eslint-nibble

 Sometimes running ESLint against an existing project and fixing the hundreds or thousands of errors is biting off more than you can chew.
-With this module, you can get a quick overview of your failing rules, and then helps you pick one at a time to focus on.
+This will give a quick overview of your failing rules, and then show the detailed error reports for one rule at a time.

 ## Installation